Your First Treatment

 Most people feel calm and relaxed after treatment.
 You may feel a bit tired or sleepy so allow yourself time to absorb the benefits and avoid heavy exertion (such as running or going to the gym), large meals or very hot baths.

-Other therapies such as physiotherapy and osteopathy can work well in combination with acupuncture however, it is recommended that you allow at least 24 hours between them and do not have such a treatment straight after your session.
+Other therapies such as physiotherapy and osteopathy can work well in combination with acupuncture however, it is recommended that you allow at least 24 hours between them.